 There is no specific deadline for filing but it is advisable to file the transaction at least 45 calendar days before closing.
-(A transaction is deemed closed on the date when the change in control occurs (Article 10, Communiqué).)
+(A transaction is deemed closed on the date when the change of control occurs (Article 10, Communiqué)).

 The filing process differs for privatisation tenders.
-A pre-notification is done before the tender and notifications are submitted to the Competition Board following the tender by the Republic Of Turkey Prime Ministry Privatization Administration.
-A notification to the Competition Board is done after finalising the tender but before the final decision of the Privatization Administration (Communiqué No. 2013/2).
+A pre-notification is done before the tender and notifications are submitted to the Competition Board following the tender by the Republic of Turkey Prime Ministry Privatisation Administration.
+A notification to the Competition Board is done after finalising the tender but before the final decision of the Privatisation Administration (Communiqué No. 2013/2).

 A public bid can be notified at a stage where the documentation at hand adequately proves the irreversible intention to finalise the contemplated transaction.